 There was a dearth of data to examine in the areas of marketing and outreach, which indicates how much improvement can be made in this area.
 We examined emails sent through the MailChimp platform over the last five years, and we even looked at social media posts made by individual staff members on their personal pages.
-One of the major problems is that there are very few marketing channels art and culture staff have control of and can use on a regular basis.
-There is an email list that individuals can sign up to receive, but there is not a clear opportunity on the City website to sign up.
+One of the major problems is that there are very few marketing channels the Commission has control of and can use on a regular basis.
+There is an email list that individuals can sign up to receive, but there is not a clear opportunity on the Commission website to sign up.
+Also, the Commission does not have its own social media channels and, according to staff, the Commission is prevented from establishing these channels due to City policy.